What is the Scope of Performance Management?

 Below are 7 key reasons why performance management is essential for organizations.

-Goal Setting and Alignment
+1. Goal Setting and Alignment

 One of the most important functions of performance management is to help organizations and employees set clear, realistic, and achievable goals.
 Without clear goal setting, employees may lose focus, resulting in lower efficiency and commitment.
-Performance management aid goal alignment by:
+Performance management aids goal alignment by:

 - Ensuring the team's objectives match the organization's mission and strategic aims.